jacobmathewstprm/customer-segmentation-portfolio/README.md

 2.  **Nurture the 'Promising' Segment:** Implement marketing automation to guide this large group toward their next purchase and convert them into Loyal Customers.
 3.  **Reward 'Loyal Customers':** Protect this reliable segment by implementing a VIP or loyalty program to reward their high frequency.
 4.  **Win Back 'Lapsed VIPs':** Create a special, high-value offer for this small but historically valuable group.

+---
+## Code
+All SQL scripts used for data modeling and analysis in Google BigQuery can be found in the [sql_scripts folder](sql_scripts/).